-Studying in Ontario, Canada opens a lot of opportunities in academics and professional development.
-The province is filled with vibrant culture and multicultural communities beneficial in expanding a student’s horizon.
-It is also the location of many world-leading universities primarily dominated by research-intensive institutions that are publicly funded.
+Studying in Ontario, Canada opens many opportunities in academics and professional development.
+The province is filled with vibrant culture and multicultural communities that can expand a student’s horizons.
+It is also the location of many world-leading universities, primarily dominated by research-intensive institutions that are publicly funded.

 1. University of Toronto

 The University of Toronto is the leading public research university and a top university for computer science in Canada founded in 1827.
-The university offers more than 700 undergraduate programs and 200 graduate programs that are accompanied by world-renowned faculties and facilities.
-It is also a member of the Association of American Universities and consistently receives funds that support intensive research undertakings by the students and faculty.
-The University of Toronto has produced five prime ministers of Canada and is affiliated with twelve Nobel Laureates.
-It ranks 26th in the QS World University Rankings 2022.
+The university offers more than 700 undergraduate programs and 200 graduate programs that accompany world-renowned faculties and facilities.
+The university ranks 26th in the QS World University Rankings 2022 and is a member of the Association of American Universities and consistently receives funds that support intensive research undertakings by the students and faculty.
+The University of Toronto has produced five prime ministers of Canada and is affiliated with 12 Nobel Laureates.

 The Department of Computer Science offers a wide variety of areas for students to explore in computer science.
 Undergraduate students can customize their introductory courses for the program based on their preferences and proficiency.
 Students gain access to comprehensive resources including mentorship programs, learning communities, and Innovation Lab to enhance their learning experience.
 The bachelor’s degree can be completed within four years of full-time study.